AustinWise/biscuit-csharp/README.md

 ## TODO

+* Expose error codes.
+* Expose structured information about authorization failure using the `error_check_*` functions.
 * Consider making the library tolerant of thread aborts.
 Currently this library only tries to not leak Rust-allocated memory in the event of a .NET out of memory error.
 * Consider switching to use SafeHandles to manage Rust-allocated memory.
 This probably would help